Your buffer zone (and how it is affecting your FE Exam results)

-Maintaining such space keeps us safe and it keeps others safe.
+Maintaining a buffer zone on the road is just good practice, it keeps us safe and it keeps others safe.

 But what about our personal buffer zones?